esp-rs/book/src/tooling/debugging/probe-rs.md

 ## Flashing with `probe-rs`

-`probe-rs` can be used to flash applications to your target since it supports the [ESP-IDF image format][idf-image] via the `--format idf` argument.
+`probe-rs` can be used to flash applications to your target since it supports the [ESP-IDF image format][idf-image].
-  - Example command for flashing an ESP32-C3: `probe-rs run --chip esp32c3 --format idf`
+  - Example command for flashing an ESP32-C3: `probe-rs run --chip esp32c3`

 The flashing command can be set as a custom Cargo runner by adding the following to your project's `.cargo/config.toml` file: